Blonded/GifTastic/README.md

 # GifTastic
 GIF generator
 ** COMING SOON **

-By using the API Key from Giphy I have created buttons that source the images from Giphy.com to display each time the user clicks the button.
+By using the API Key from Giphy I have created dynamically generated buttons that source the images from Giphy.com to display each time the user clicks the button, with option to add their own button and browse the search engine.

-Each click generates a single gif, Each button shows a different 'subject' of Gif's.
+Each click generates a limited 10 gifs [manually] all in which are displayed via 'gif-rating', Each button shows a different 'subject' of Gif's.
+All gif's are animated when you click the image.
+Clicking again will pause the gif.

 // Psuedocode notes put throughout to understand functionality of specific areas of code. //